MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 4. Select the floor plan you want and click Edit.
 5. Edit the details and floor plans and save.

  **Note:** The draft facility is not available once the building is published.
 A Search Editor can still edit a published building, but they cannot make partial changes and save it to draft.
 They need to make the changes in one session.
-Any changes saved are shown in the Office location tab in the People card in Microsoft Search.
+Any changes saved are shown in the Office tab in the People card in Microsoft Search.
 A Search Editor can choose to unpublish a building, in which case the building is moved to the Drafts section and the details are not shown in the Office location tab.

 ## Troubleshoot errors